-The most common cause of a bacterial ear infection is allergies, which can cause the inner ear to become inflamed, as stated by the Petshed.com.
-The temperature and humidity in the ear canal is then increased, causing the perfect environment for bacterial growth.
+When a dog has an ear infection, the temperature and humidity in the ear canal is increased, creating an ideal environment for bacterial growth.
 A bacterial ear infection can occur simultaneously with fungal or yeast infections, which all have the same predisposing factors and conditions.
-Your veterinarian may prescribe an antibiotic such as Cephalexin to treat these ear infections, in conjunction with an anti-inflammatory and medicated ear cleaner, bringing your dog relief from ear pressure caused by ear infections.
+Your veterinarian might prescribe an antibiotic such as cephalexin to treat these ear infections, in conjunction with an anti-inflammatory and medicated ear cleaner, bringing your dog relief from ear pressure caused by ear infections.

-Cephalexin comes in tablets and capsules in 250 mg and 500 mg and also comes in an oral suspension in strengths of 25mg/ml and 50 mg/ml.
-This medication should be given per your veterinarian's recommendations, 15 to 20 mg per pound of dog weight every eight to 12 hours, depending on the severity of the ear infection being treated.
+The general dosage is 10 to 15 mg per pound of dog weight every eight to 12 hours, depending on the severity of the ear infection being treated.
 It is important to follow your veterinarian's prescription plan and complete all the medication for your dog.
-Take all of the medication, even if the ear infection seems to be better, so as to prevent any relapse.
+Take all of the medication, even if the ear infection seems to be better.
+Not doing so may cause a relapse.

 Cephalexin is generally a safe medication though your dog may have sensitivity to the drug.
 Aside from occasional diarrhea, the most common side effect is nausea and vomiting.
 These side effects can easily be resolved by administering the medication with food.
 If your dog develops hyper-excitability or excessive drooling, inform your veterinarian.